greg-raven/Uncommon-Sense/_posts/2022-10-08-the-historical-background-of-the-constitution.md

 ---
-title: 'The historical background of the Constitution'
+title: "The historical background of the Constitution"
 layout: post
 categories:
 - Constitution